On Stephen Fry and the unutterable loss of a dream, in a dream

 The point of all this is to try to explain how unutterably sad I've been since a dream I dreamed a while ago.
 By some dream logic, I was to meet Stephen Fry at last, but he had heard about some other person who had uttered something despicable about trans people and Stephen thought it was me.
 He was disgusted and wouldn't even look at me.
 I pleaded and pleaded until I awoke in a panicked sweat.

-He would never be my Stephen and I would never be his Cthululemon, and all because of my stupid common name and because people just can't lay off hurting the most vulnerable among us.
+He would never be my Stephen and I would never be his Habeeb, and all because of my stupid common name and because people just can't lay off hurting the most vulnerable among us.

 All posts CC BY-SA-NC 4.0 or later, unless otherwise stated.